microsoft/responsible-ai-workshop/README.md

 Besides the guides and presentations shared as part of it, the workshop is also meant to provide hands-ons.
 Therefore, basic knowledge of any version of Python is a prerequisite.
 It also assumes for some of the tutorials that you have prior experience training machine learning (ML) models with Python using open-source frameworks like Scikit-Learn, PyTorch, and TensorFlow.

 Before you begin, you will need to clone this repos and also setup your execution environment:
 * Various options are available to clone this repo.
-Please refer to [Cloning the repo](https://github.com/microsoft/responsible-ai-workshop/tree/master/prerequisites/cloning-the-repo) for more information.
+See [Cloning the repo](https://github.com/microsoft/responsible-ai-workshop/tree/master/prerequisites/cloning-the-repo) for more information.
-* Regarding your execution environment, and the (open-source) software and (Azure AI) services being featured throughout the workshop, please refer to [Fulflling the prerequisites](https://github.com/microsoft/responsible-ai-workshop/tree/master/prerequisites/fulfilling-prerequisites) for more information.
+* Regarding your execution environment, and the (open-source) software and (Azure AI) services being featured throughout the workshop, see [Fulfilling the prerequisites](https://github.com/microsoft/responsible-ai-workshop/blob/main/perequisites/fulfilling-prerequisites.md) for more information.

 # Contributing

 This project welcomes contributions and suggestions.
-(Please refer to our [note](https://github.com/microsoft/responsible-ai-workshop/tree/master/prerequisites/note-for-contributors) for advices on editing contents so that they remain consistent and optimized for readers' understanding.)
+(For advices on editing contents so that they remain consistent and optimized for readers' understanding, see [note](https://github.com/microsoft/responsible-ai-workshop/blob/main/perequisites/note-for-contributors.md).)

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.